-Alternative Certification:
+Certification Only Program:

-The Education Division also offers preparation for Alternative Certification.
-For persons with college degrees to become certified to teach, Brewton-Parker College offers programs leading to certification.
-A transcript evaluation, completed by the Brewton-Parker Certification Officer, determines both specific courses and the number of hours required.
+The Education Division of Brewton Parker College offers preparation for Certification Only candidates.
+The program allows people with college degrees to become certified to teach.
+The Certification Only programs include Middle Grades with concentration in Language Arts, Math, Science, and Social Studies; and Early Childhood Education.

-This program requires certification candidates to complete a year-long internship (EDU 476) in order to meet Georgia Certification requirements.
-This internship is a joint effort between a local school partner system and Brewton-Parker College and provides the intern with a supportive program designed to improve his or her professional competence.
-To be eligible for the year-long internship in lieu of clinical practice, the applicant must meet the following requirements:
+A transcript evaluation, completed by the Brewton Parker Certification Officer, determines both specific courses and the number of hours required.
+This program requires certification candidates to complete a year-long internship (EDU 476 and EDU 477 to be completed consecutively).
+This internship is a joint effort between a local school partner system and Brewton Parker College and provides the intern with a supportive program designed to improve his or her professional competence.
+Candidates not employed by a school system may choose to do student teaching instead of the internship.